Borgotto/3D-CT-backprojection-openmp/readme.md

 ```bash
 make doc
 ```
-the generated documentation can be found in the [doc](doc) directory.
+the generated documentation can be found in the [docs](docs) directory.